rust-lang/rfcs/text/0000-debugger-visualizer.md

 Natvis is a framework that customizes how native types appear when viewed under a debugger.
 The Visual Studio Natvis framework is supported out of the box on WinDbg.
-The debugger has the ability to load `.natvis` files via the `.nvload` command and directly apply them to types within loaded modules.
+The debugger has the ability to load Natvis files via the `.nvload` command and directly apply them to types within loaded modules.
 WinDbg is also able to load `.natvis` files that have been embedded in the PDB for a binary and serve up the resulting views after applying those visualizations as well.
 This